A guide for How to Host a Wonderful Christmas Eve Dinner! Christmas dinner, traditions and setting a charming table!

 Napkins

-My color theme for this table setting was green, teal, blue and neutral.
-When I saw these classic French striped napkins I knew they would be perfect!
+My color theme for this table setting was green, teal, blue, and neutral.

 Wine Glasses

-Hands down our favorite wine glasses are Wine Enthusiast.
-A friend told me about them recently and they are like air, but sturdy!
+Hands down, our favorite wine glasses are Wine Enthusiast.
+A friend told me about them recently, and they are like air but sturdy!
 And if one breaks, well… they replace them for up to 10 years!
-See our guide to serving wine here!

 Name Place Cards

-Instead of traditional place cards, we made mini gingerbread houses using this kit!
-I wrote each of our names on the gingerbread house with a tiny Wilton circle tip and thick sugared frosting.
+Instead of traditional place cards, use mini gingerbread houses.
+I wrote our names on the gingerbread house with a tiny Wilton circle tip and thick sugared frosting.
 I made extra frosting for our gingerbread houses to decorate with.
 It’s a simple recipe you can see below!

 Quick tip – Sifting powdered sugar over the houses also makes it look like snow!